Christianity and homosexuality: Homosexual Christians and organizations

-Studies in the US show more LGBT individuals identify as Protestant than Catholic.
+Studies in the US show more LGBTQ individuals identify as Protestant than Catholic.
 George Barna, a conservative Christian author and researcher, conducted a survey in the United States in 2009 that found gay and lesbian people having a Christian affiliation were more numerous than had been presumed.
 He characterized some of his leading conclusions from the data as follows: "People who portray gay adults as godless, hedonistic, Christian bashers are not working with the facts.
 A substantial majority of gays cite their faith as a central facet of their life, consider themselves to be Christian, and claim to have some type of meaningful personal commitment to Jesus Christ active in their life today."
-Barna also found that LGBT people were more likely to interpret faith as an individual rather than a collective experience.
+Barna also found that LGBTQ people were more likely to interpret faith as an individual rather than a collective experience.

 Candace Chellew-Hodge, liberal Christian lesbian founder of the online magazine Whosoever, responded to the findings: "All in all, I'm grateful for Barna even wandering into the subject of gay and lesbian religious belief.
 I think his study is important and can go a long way to dispelling the old "gays vs. God" dichotomy that too often gets played out in the media.
 However, his overall message is still harmful: Gays and lesbians are Christians – they're just not as good as straight ones."
 She argued that Barna had formulated his report with undue irony and skepticism, and that he had failed to take into account the reasons for the data which enkindled his "arrière pensée."
 The reason why far fewer homosexuals attend church, she argued, is that there are far fewer churches who will accept them.
 Equally, gays and lesbians do not see the Bible as unequivocally true because they are forced by its use against them to read it more closely and with less credulity, leading them to note its myriad contradictions.

 Organizations for homosexual Christians exist across a wide range of beliefs and traditions.
 The interdenominational Q Christian Fellowship (formerly Gay Christian Network) has some members who affirm same-sex relationships and others who commit themselves to celibacy, groups it refers to as "Side A" and "Side B", respectively.
-According to founder Justin Lee, "We're just trying to get people together who experience attraction to the same sex, however they have handled that, and who love Jesus and say, OK, you are welcome here, and then let's pray together and figure out where God wants us to take it."
+According to founder Justin Lee: